-Broadly, most of these features have the word ‘Motion’ in their brand name and in most cases, a number ‘120’ indicates that the TV has a native 60Hz panel whereas everything higher including 240, 960, 1440 usually means that the TV has a 120Hz native panel.
+Broadly, most of these features have the word ‘Motion’ in their brand name, and in most cases, a number ‘120’ indicates that the TV has a native 60Hz panel.
+In contrast, everything higher, including 240, 960, 1440, usually means that the TV has a 120Hz native panel.

 Simulated TV Frame Rate/Refresh Rate

 Since some TV manufacturers don’t show the real refresh rate on the specifications sheet, you’ll have to look for a detailed review of the TV if you want to know both its native refresh rate and its effective/simulated refresh rate.